vmhl87/fbgui/README.md

 Feel free to look at the demo programs if you aren't sure how to use stuff here.
 They *should* be decently commented out.

+And, if you're coming here trying to learn how to mess around with the linux framebuffer for direct rendering, I hope this helps!